fizzbee-io/website/content/examples/linked_list_cycle.md

 {{% /hint %}}

 In this post, we will model [Floyd's tortoise and hare](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_tortoise_and_hare) algorithm for cycle detection and an algorithm that keeps track of the visited nodes to find cycles.

-## Problem statement:

-- Given a linked list that may contain a cycle
-- The algorithm should detect the cycle if it exists

 ## How to model the linked list with FizzBee